About EPND

 Access will be granted to qualified researchers, drug developers, and scientists who have been authorised by EPND.
 This feature is expected to be enabled in 2023.

-The Alzheimer’s Disease Data Initiative (ADDI) is a US-based medical research organisation dedicated to advancing scientific breakthroughs in the treatment of Alzheimer’s disease and related dementias through open data and global collaborations.
+The Alzheimer’s Disease Data Initiative (AD Data Initiative) is a US-based medical research organisation dedicated to advancing scientific breakthroughs in treating Alzheimer’s disease and related dementias through open data and global collaborations.

-The AD Workbench is an online tool from ADDI that makes it possible for researchers around the world to share data, resources, and tools.
+The AD Workbench is an online tool from the AD Data Initiative that makes it possible for researchers around the world to share data, resources, and tools.
 It is open, global, free, and easy to use.
-ADDI's AD Workbench powers EPND’s platform, which will create a community of practice to connect neurodegenerative disease research in Europe.
+The AD Workbench powers EPND’s platform, which hosts a community of practice for neurodegenerative disease research in Europe.